Lotus-Flower/CherryBlossom/README.md

 # FlaskTwitter
-A Twitter Clone made using Flask!
+A Twitter Clone built using the Flask Microframework, WTForms, Bootstrap, SQLAlchemy, jQuery, and AJAX!